tamu-edu-students/EA-Block-Scheduling/documentation/Fall2024/Sprint 3 Retrospective/Sprint 3 Retrospective.md

 Reviewing progress with Shana (client)
 Online meeting
 Nov 08
--Demo of :-
+1. Demo of :-

      •	SSO login capability
      •	Profile page
      •	Student login page
      •	Course Viewer page

--Review block generation algorithm and get feedback -Added a feature to save the data of courses completed by the students through google form -Clarified that if the course is not available and student opts for its ACC will be sending out mail to them, application doesn’t need to handle this part.
+3. Review block generation algorithm and get feedback
+4. Added a feature to save the data of courses completed by the students through google form
+5. Clarified that if the course is not available and student opts for its ACC will be sending out mail to them, application doesn’t need to handle this part.
 12. BDD & TDD
 Cucumber scenarios and rspec examples have covered all features developed in this iteration.